kabujaaa2/Blogify/README.md

 # Blogify - Modern Blog Platform

-Blogify is a full-stack blog platform with rich text editing, auto-saving drafts, authentication, and eye-care mode.
+Blogify is a full-stack blog platform with rich text editing, auto-saving drafts, authentication, and advanced eye-care features.

 ## 🚀 Features

-- **Rich Text Editor** with formatting options
+- **Rich Text Editor** with formatting options and image support
-- **Auto-Save** drafts every 30 seconds
+- **Auto-Save** drafts every 30 seconds with offline capability
-- **Authentication** system with protected routes
+- **Authentication** system with secure JWT and protected routes
-- **Eye-Care Mode** with light/dark and warm color options
+- **Advanced Eye-Care Mode** with:
+  - Light/dark theme with system preference detection
+  - Color temperature adjustment (warm/cool)
+  - Blue light filter with adjustable intensity
+  - Font size controls for better readability
+  - Reduced motion option for accessibility
-- **Dashboard** to manage your posts and drafts
+- **Dashboard** to manage your posts and drafts with analytics
-- **Home Page** to discover content from other writers
+- **Home Page** with trending and personalized content recommendations
-- **Responsive Design** for all devices
+- **Responsive Design** optimized for all devices from mobile to desktop
+- **Search Functionality** with filters and saved search history

 ## 🛠️ Tech Stack

 ### Frontend
-- React with TypeScript
+- **React 18** with TypeScript for type-safe development
-- Vite for fast development
+- **Vite** for lightning-fast development and optimized builds
-- Tailwind CSS for styling
+- **Tailwind CSS** with custom theming for responsive styling
-- Shadcn/UI component library
+- **Shadcn/UI** component library with accessibility features
-- React Router for navigation
+- **React Router v6** for client-side navigation and routing
-- Zustand for state management
+- **Zustand** for lightweight global state management
-- Tanstack Query for data fetching
+- **Tanstack Query** (React Query) for efficient data fetching and caching
+- **Framer Motion** for smooth animations and transitions
+- **Lucide React** for consistent iconography
+- **date-fns** for date formatting and manipulation

 ### Backend
-- Node.js with Express
+- **Node.js** with Express for API development
-- MongoDB Atlas for database
+- **MongoDB Atlas** for cloud database with flexible schema
-- JWT for authentication
+- **JWT** with refresh token rotation for secure authentication
+- **RESTful API** architecture with standardized responses
+- **Express Middleware** for request validation and error handling
-- RESTful API architecture
+- **Helmet** for enhanced API security
+- **Rate Limiting** to prevent abuse
+- **Morgan** for HTTP request logging
+- **HTTP Status Codes** for standardized error responses

 ## 📋 Database Schema